-Although loggers and lumberjacks have been around since the early 1800s, the true story of ax throwing as a sport dates back to the lumberjack movement in the 1940s.
-Logger sports and lumberjack performance has emerged as a result of competitions in the lumber camps, the goal is to understand who is the best lumberjack, and now these games are used more to recognize and maintain history and traditions.
+Logger sports and lumberjack performance has emerged due to competitions in the lumber camps.
+The goal is to understand who is the best lumberjack, and now these games are used more to recognize and maintain history and traditions.

 Getting Started with Lumberjack Axe Throwing

 So, you want to be a lumberjack.
 It is now one of the most popular pastimes in the world.
 Getting started is actually a lot easier than you think.
-Do you think you have what it takes to become a professional lumberjack and compete with the best?
-Here’s what you need to know to get your dream of becoming a lumberjack become a reality.
+Do you think you have what it takes to become a lumberjack and compete with the best?
+Here’s what you need to know to make your dream of becoming a lumberjack a reality.

-The first thing you should do is start participating in the competition and meet some competitors.
-Talk to them and ask about their team to understand how they started.
-During the conversation, find out if there are people nearby living nearby (a two-hour trip is considered the movement of the lumberjacks).
+First, you should start participating in the competition and meet some competitors.
+Talk to them and ask about their team to understand how they began.
+During the conversation, find out if there are people nearby living nearby (a two-hour trip is considered the movement of the loggers).
 If you are lucky enough to find a competitor who lives in your area, don’t bother him in the competition, but arrange to meet him at future training sessions to see if they would like to allow him to attend their training courses regularly.

-Before getting in a car to participate in one of the competitions, think about the competitions you want to participate in.
-Do you want to participate in a large-scale competition?
+Before getting in a car to participate in one of the competitions, think about the competitions you want to join.
+Do you want to participate in a large-scale contest?
 Or some small regionals?
-Well, if you go to one of the main competitions, like the World Championship in Hayward, Wisconsin, you will see really great rivals and some great competitions, but unfortunately in the main competitions.
-The intensity level is so high that it is very difficult to establish a personal conversation with any competitor.
-We suggest trying to participate in some small regional competitions where the atmosphere is more relaxed.
+Well, go to one of the main competitions, like the World Championship in Hayward, Wisconsin.
+You will see great rivals and some fantastic competitions, but unfortunately, in the main competitions.
+The intensity level is so high that it is challenging to establish a personal conversation with any competitor.
+We suggest trying to participate in small regional contests where the atmosphere is more relaxed.

-Well, you’re ready to do all of the above, now you want to know the different types of axe for axe throwing as well as the equipment you need and how much it will cost.
-If you want to start talking about one of the “Ax Throwing” and “Division” events, you will need to throw an ax and several helicopter axes (one for training and one for competition).
+Well, you’re ready to do all of the above; now, you want to know the different types of axe for axe throwing, the equipment you need, and how much it will cost.
+If you’re going to start talking about one of the “Ax Throwing” and “Division” events, you will need to throw an ax and several helicopter axes (one for training and one for competition).
 In addition to the axe, you will also need protective gear, such as toes and shin guards.
 Chances are, you can buy used equipment from other competitors for three or five hundred dollars.

-If you are more interested in sawing, you will receive a significant investment.
+You will receive a significant investment if you are more interested in sawing.
 A practical saw will cost you about five hundred dollars, and a decent competitive saw will cost around 1,200 dollars.
-We recommend that you buy training saws only until you are completely sure that this is the goal you want to achieve at a competitive level.
+We recommend that you buy training saws only until you are entirely sure that this is the goal you want to achieve at a competitive level.

 Finally, you may wonder if you have a chance to become a lumberjack competitor.
-If your height doesn’t exceed six feet and you can reap three hundred pounds, you have nothing to worry about, because 85% of competitors as lumberjacks depend on technology and training, and only about 15% depend on brute physical strength. .
-Remember that we are not saying that power is not an asset in logging competition, but we are saying that power can be defeated by superior skills and technology.
+If your height doesn’t exceed six feet and you can reap three hundred pounds, you have nothing to worry about because 85 percent of competitors as lumberjacks depend on technology and training.
+Only about 15 percent rely on brute physical strength. .
+Remember that we are not saying that power is not an asset in logging competition.
+Still, we are saying that power can be defeated by superior skills and technology.

 Taking Lumberjack Axe Throwing to the Next Level

-Today, these lumberjack competitions (also known as logging sports, timber sports, or woodsman teams) attract a wide audience (live streams and live streams) to see amateur collegiate, and professional competitors.
+Today, these lumberjack competitions (logging sports, timber sports, or woodsman teams) attract a broad audience (live streams and live streams) to see amateur collegiate and professional competitors.

-Modern competitions have evolved from simple tree chopping competitions (although this is definitely a very important thing).
+Modern competitions have evolved from simple tree chopping competitions (although this is significant).
 Almost all include some combination of the following events: